CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/Concepts/working-with/concurrency/semaphores/what-is-a-semaphore.md

 ### Automatic Management

-The semaphores are managed automatically, without the need to define and manage semaphores seperately.
-When a block attempts to acquire a semaphore that does not exist, the semaphore will automatically be created
+The semaphores are managed automatically, without the need to define and manage the semaphores seperately.
+When a block attempts to acquire a semaphore that does not exist, the semaphore will automatically be created and configured with the defined [ConcurrencyLimit].
+When a semaphore is emptied for whatever reason (final execution exits the semaphore or is stopped from executing while inside), the semaphore is automatically deleted.

 ### Multiple ConcurrencyLimits